Residential (Low Rise) Sheet Metal Installer (Apprenticeship)

 - Attended 80% or more of the specific course.

-- No registered academic offence during the semester in which the supplemental is being requested.
+- No registered academic offence in the course in which the supplemental is being requested.
 (Warnings do not constitute an academic offence.)

 The test must be completed within three weeks from the end of the level.
-To register for a supplemental, the student must meet with the applicable faculty and complete an Authorization for Supplemental form and submit the appropriate non-refundable fee ($40.00) to the Registrar's Office.
+To register for a supplemental, the student must meet with the applicable faculty and complete a Supplemental Request Form located on the Student Portal and submit the appropriate non-refundable fee ($40.00) to the Registrar's Office.
 The student must provide proof of fee payment at the time of the supplemental exam.

 Failure in the supplemental will result in no change to the original course grade.
 Successful completion of the supplemental evaluation will result in the minimum passing grade of 70% being awarded.
 The final grade as a result of the supplemental will be automatic and is ineligible for appeal.